MrSunshyne/sandeep.ramgolam.com-nuxt3/content/blog/frontend-coders-meetup-feb-2024.md

 ### Streamlit

-Karasarajen was next up.
+Karasarajen was up next.
 He reached out to me at the November meetup saying he would like to present something for the upcoming meetup.
 It's encouraging to see young developers take the leap and go in front of an audience.
 There were some technical difficulties with the HDMI cable, so we just mirrored his screen on another device over a video call screen share and that stabilized things.

 ![kasarajen-streamlit-presentation-feb-2024.png](/content/images/2024/03/kasarajen-streamlit-presentation-feb-2024.png)